awslabs/damo/USAGE.md

     7f938d9b5000-7f938ddfc000(   4.277 MiB):        0
     7fff66b0a000-7fff66bb2000( 672.000 KiB):        5

-The first line shows the recording started timestamp.
+The first line shows the recording started timestamp (`base_time_absolute`).
 Records of data access patterns follow.
 Each record is separated by a blank line.
 Each record first specifies when the record started (`monitoring_start`) and ended (`monitoring_end`) relative to the start time, the duration for the recording (`monitoring_duration`).
 Recorded data access patterns of each target follow.
 Each data access pattern for each task shows the target's id (``target_id``) and a number of monitored address regions in this access pattern (``nr_regions``) first.
 After that, each line shows the start/end address, size, and the number of observed accesses of each region.

 ### heats